CPT Keith P. Langhauser in AGSU standing in front of the American flag.

 keith.langhauser [at] westpoint.edu

-CPT Langhauser is married to Rebecca Langhauser.
-They have two daughters, Olivia and Sophia.
+CPT Langhauser is married to Rebecca Langhauser, and they have two daughters, Olivia and Sophia.

-M.S., Industrial & Systems Engineering - Virginia Polytechnic Institute and State University
+M.S., Industrial and Systems Engineering - Virginia Polytechnic Institute and State University

 M.A., Higher Education Administration - University of Louisville